jpedro/jpedro.github.io/bash-dispatch.md

 esac
 ```

-It's a case to select the correct subcommand to run.
-As you add more it becomes
+The `case` is to select the correct subcommand to run.
+As you add more, it
-a long case list.
+becomes a long case list.

 Lately, I'm using a `dispatch` functions that tries to find the subcommand from
 available functions.
 Like this: